mathhhys/softcodes-vs-code/README.md

 ### Download for [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains](https://plugins.jetbrains.com/plugin/22707-continue-extension)

-You can try out Continue with our free trial models before configuring your setup.
+You can try out Softcodes with our free trial models before configuring your setup.

 Learn more about the models and providers [here](https://continue.dev/docs/setup/overview).